 Alcoholism can be treated in many ways, depending on each individual’s circumstance and relationship with alcohol.
-Accepting the fact that you, a friend, or a loved one, may have a problem with alcohol can be difficult and challenging.
+Accepting the fact that you, a friend, or a loved one, may be looking for alcohol rehab can be difficult and challenging.
 The issues surrounding the effects of alcohol abuse and going about treating alcoholism are often quite complex, which is why Port of Call are here to help you understand alcohol’s effects and navigate towards the right help and treatment option at the right time.
-Our addiction specialists can help you access the most appropriate treatment solution for you, from an initial intervention, right through to securing you a detox or rehab programme.
+Our addiction specialists can help you access the most appropriate treatment solution for you, from an initial intervention, right through to securing you a detox or local rehab programme.
 For further confidential and impartial advice on how you can access the help you need, call us for free on 08000029010.

 What are the effects of alcohol misuse?

 Given that some of the common effects of alcohol misuse can range from experiencing health problems, to family issues and money troubles, it is of paramount importance to seek appropriate help quickly.
 If you feel that you, or someone close to you, would benefit from learning more about how to stop drinking alcohol, we’d encourage you to read on below.
 You may identify with some of the following signs and symptoms and alcohol effects.

 Put very simply, if drinking is causing problems in someone’s life, they have a drinking problem.
 When the problems associated with someone’s drinking outweigh the benefits, their relationship with alcohol has become problematic.

 Problem drinking often turns into alcohol abuse when, despite the problems caused by alcohol, the person continues to drink.

 At this point, drinking will be destructive and the following signs and symptoms may be evident.